 How Much will Payment Packing Cost You?

 The amount can vary from a few hundred dollars to several thousand dollars over the life of a car loan.
 It really just depends on how effective the scam is if it's used against you.

 Sometimes a sales manager will just load a customer's payment a certain amount and move on to the next victim.
 The sales manager will leave it up to the finance manager to ensure the maximum profit is made on the car deal.

-The sales manager may tell the finance manager that he's built in "$50 fluff" or "$50 worth of leg."
-The finance manager know knows the customer is closed at a payment $50 higher than what the true payment really is.
+The sales manager may tell the finance manager he's added a "$50 fluff."
+The finance manager knows the customer is closed at a payment $50 higher than what the true payment really is.

 That's before interest and on top of any regular money made on one car deal!

 An ethical finance manager will disclose your base payment before offering you any additional back end products.
 Not doing this is illegal.
 If you choose to decline any backend products like warranties and such.
 The finance manager should lower your packed payment to the original true monthly payment of the car.